The chromatic profile of locally bipartite graphs

 \Cref{spec4localbip} effectively shows that $K_{3}, \overline{C}_{7}, H_{2}^{+}$ play the same role for locally bipartite graphs as the first three Andr\'{a}sfai graphs do for triangle-free graphs.
-Furthermore, the Theorem together with \Cref{homscores} show that they are the only twin-free, edge-maximal locally bipartite graphs which beat $5/9 - \varepsilon$ (in fact, we believe this is true down to $6/11$).
+Furthermore, \cref{spec4localbip}, together with \cref{homscores}, shows that they are the only twin-free, edge-maximal locally bipartite graphs which beat $5/9 - \varepsilon$ (in fact, we believe this is true down to $6/11$).
 These results display similarities with the triangle-free case but also give a couple of striking differences.
-Firstly, the Andr\'{a}sfai and Vega graphs are nested, while $H_{2}^{+}$ does not contain $\overline{C}_{7}$ and so, by \Cref{homscores}, neither is homomorphic to the other.
+Firstly, the Andr\'{a}sfai graphs are nested, while $H_{2}^{+}$ does not contain $\overline{C}_{7}$ and so, by \cref{homscores}, there is not even a homomorphism from one to the other.
 Secondly, the Andr\'{a}sfai and Vega graphs have weightings in which all vertices have the same degree as is expected for extremal examples.
-However, $H_{2}^{+}$ has no such weighting and, in fact, its $n$-vertex weighting with greatest minimum degree ($5/9 \cdot n$) has $1/9 \cdot n$ vertices with degree $2/3 \cdot n$ (this is shown in \Cref{fig:weightings}).
+However, $H_{2}^{+}$ has no such weighting and, in fact, its $n$-vertex weighting with greatest minimum degree ($5/9 \cdot n$) has $1/9 \cdot n$ vertices with degree $2/3 \cdot n$ (this is shown in \cref{fig:weightings} on \cpageref{fig:weightings}).